 Who is Samuel Sharpe?

 Samuel Sharpe lived during the 1600s right here in America.
-He was part of a 13 member council that assisted the governor and deputy governor in overseeing the Massachusetts colonies.
-In 1629 he was appointed “Master of the Ordnance,” and was responsible for the powder, ammunition, fireworks, etc. for the colonies.
+He was part of a 13-member council that assisted the governor and deputy governor in overseeing the Massachusetts colonies.
+In 1629 he was appointed “Master of the Ordnance,” and was responsible for the powder, ammunition, and fireworks, for the colonies.
 In essence, he was the first Master Gunner in the United States.

 Who is Eligible?

 The criteria is a little bit vague.
 In other words, there isn’t a rank requirement I can find.
 Typically, I’ve found that the award is normally reserved for E-6s and higher and Captains and higher.
-But I’ve also known experienced E-5s who received the award and some senior Lieutenants who also had enlisted experience, who received the award.
+But I’ve also known experienced E-5s who received the award and some senior lieutenants who were previously enlisted, who received the award.
 As long as you have a good amount of experience in the Ordnance Corps (probably five years or more) you are eligible for the nomination.
 Ultimately, it’s up to your O-6 (or the Association) to approve your nomination.